2004 Madeiran regional election

 A regional election was held in Madeira on 17 October 2004, to determine the composition of the Legislative Assembly of the Autonomous Region of Madeira.

 All 68 members of the regional parliament were up for an election, an increase of 6 compared with 2000.

 The winner of the election in Madeira was, once more, the Social Democratic Party, and Alberto João Jardim was elected president of the Regional Government with an absolute majority for an 8th consecutive time.
-The percentage gathered by the Social Democrats decreased by 2%, however, due to the increase of the overall number of MPs, the party gained 3 seats and achieved 44 seats.
+The percentage gathered by the Social Democrats decreased by 2 points, however, due to the increase of the overall number of MPs, the party gained 3 seats and achieved 44 seats.
 The People's Party decreased its voting share and its number of MPs, gathering just 2 seats, one of their worst performances.

-On the left, the Socialist Party achieved one of their best result until this date, only surpassed by the results in the 2019 elections, by winning more than 27% of the votes and election 19 members to the regional parliament.
+On the left, the Socialist Party achieved one of their best result till that date, only surpassed by the results in the 2019 elections, by winning more than 27 percent of the votes and election 19 members to the regional parliament.
 The Unitary Democratic Coalition, led by the Portuguese Communist Party, was able to hold on to their 2000 voting share and the 2 MPs of the previous election.
-The Left Bloc elected one MPs in their first run for the Madeira regional parliament and gathered 3.7% of the votes.
+The Left Bloc elected one MPs in their first run for the Madeira regional parliament and gathered 3.7 percent of the votes.

-Voter turnout was lower, compared with 2000, with 60.5% of the electorate casting their ballot on election day.
+Voter turnout was lower, compared with 2000, with 60.5 percent of the electorate casting their ballot on election day.